Please sign our petition to Reinstate BBC Longwave

 Get Involved

-Sign up to hear more news about the campaign to keep longwave and play a part in its preservation.
+Sign up to hear more news about the campaign to restore longwave and play a part in preserving medium-wave.

 Share your comments

-Use our comments page to let us know how much longwave radio means to you.
+Use our comments page to let us know how much longwave and mediumwave radio mean to you.

 Keep Listening

-Longwave is an important part of our radio heritage here in the UK.
-The BBC began transmissions on longwave at Daventry in 1925, and has been broadcasting to the entirety of England and Wales, and much of Ireland and the European continent, from the single transmitter at Droitwich since 1934.
-Two subsidiary transmitters serve Scotland.
+Longwave and medium-wave are an important part of our radio heritage here in the UK.
+The BBC began transmissions on longwave at Daventry in 1925, and broadcast to the entirety of England and Wales, and much of Ireland and the European continent, from the single transmitter at Droitwich since 1934, with two subsidiary transmitters serving Scotland.
+22 Radio 5 transmitters cover most of the country on 693 kHz and 909 kHz Medium-wave, a signal that is currently still operating but may soon be under threat.

 Longwave’s unique feature is its ability to travel large distances, owing to the size of the radio waves that it broadcasts.
 That means that a single transmitter can be used to serve an entire country and beyond – a remarkably efficient way to broadcast.
 This makes it the medium of choice for a climate-conscious age.
+Medium-wave cannot travel so far, and so requires more transmitters, but is still much more efficient than FM and DAB in this regard.
 To get the same coverage requires 100s of digital radio (DAB) or FM transmitters, which means a much greater cost of materials and energy required to make those broadcasts.
-Longwave receivers use a fraction of the energy used by smartphones, computers, smart speakers and many DAB radios to receive the same programme.
+AM (LW and MW) receivers use a fraction of the energy used by smartphones, computers, smart speakers and many DAB radios to receive the same programme.

-Since longwave coverage is almost universal in the UK, it can be heard by anyone anywhere.
+Since longwave and medium-wave coverage is almost universal in the UK, it can be heard by anyone anywhere.
 There are still regions where other types of radio broadcast cannot reach, making it an important lifeline.
-Longwave doesn’t require an internet connection or ‘phone signal, both of which can be unreliable.
+AM radio doesn’t require an internet connection or ‘phone signal, both of which can be unreliable.
 It can even be used by fisherman across the waters surrounding the British Isles to get all-important updates via the Shipping Forecast.
+In times of local power cuts, national crises and internet outages, AM radio remains resolute where other options fail.
+It is therefore a vital lifeline to bring news during crises.

-Thank you for supporting the campaign to keep longwave.
+Thank you for supporting the campaign to keep AM broadcasting alive in the UK.